desertrat-io/rosa/README.md

 # Why PHP?

 I could have picked from a zillion other languages that may even be better suited to this kind of behavior, so why the ever present elephant in the room? (get it?)
 Because PHP is also not what it was 10 years ago.
-What used to be the North End's worth of spaghetti in code in near consistent fashion has evolved significantly.

-(PS: If you don't know what the North End is, go to Boston sometime.
-Eat your heart out NYC!)
+Might as well have a new name now.

 We have the ability to type check parameters and return types, or we can choose not to.
 I think that's a very powerful feature to have in today's world where type safety is so important.
 The interpreter is lightning fast compared to what it